 In Richmond it appears the Black population has experienced an excess disease burden in the past four weeks, relative to other groups.
-In Henrico In the past four weeks case rates do not appear to be disproportionately impacting any race or ethnicity in a substantial way.
+In Henrico In the past four weeks the same pattern has begun to emerge.

 2.2 Case Rates by Age Group by County